News

 09.08.2023

-German law regarding critical infrastructure has entered the next round with the goal of increasing the physical resilience of critical facilities (The Directive uses the word "entities", but, as the wording of the KRITIS Act states, the German legislator has expressly chosen to use a word that translates as "facilities": hereinafter, the term “critical facility” or “operators of critical facilities” will be used instead of “critical entities”).
-An outline for a German umbrella act for critical infrastructure protection (KRITIS-Dachgesetz – the “KRITIS Umbrella Act”) (available for example here in German only) to implement the EU Critical Entities Resilience Directive (CER Directive) has come to light.
+German law regarding critical infrastructure has entered the next round with the goal of increasing the physical resilience of critical facilities (the CER-Directive uses the word "entities", but, as the wording of the KRITIS Act states, the German legislator has expressly chosen to use a word that translates as "facilities": hereinafter, the term “critical facility” or “operators of critical facilities” will be used instead of “critical entities”).
+A first draft for the German umbrella act for critical infrastructure protection (KRITIS-Dachgesetz – the “KRITIS Umbrella Act”) (available for example here in German only) issued by the Federal Ministry of the Interior to implement the EU Critical Entities Resilience Directive (CER Directive) was made public.
 Its primary objective is to mitigate non-cyber-related risks.
 Figuratively speaking, the KRITIS Act focusses on the outer “shell” of critical systems.
 If this outer “shell” is fragile, digital IT security measures are practically useless.
-The KRITIS Act governs various sectors such as energy, transport, health care and information technology.
+The KRITIS Act governs eleven sectors such as energy, including sectors like transport, health care and information technology.

 This article is to provide answers to the most important questions regarding this new law.